speedment/speedment-doc/pages/application_configuration.md

 Custom components can have other log names.

-If we want to enable logging of the application platform, stream and stream optimization we can do like this:
+Logging of the application platform, stream and stream optimization can be achieved as following:
 ``` java
     SakilaApplication app = new SakilaApplicationBuilder()
         .withPassword("Jz237@h1J19!")